pramotharun/Guide-Ranker-To-find-your-perfect-guide/README.md

 How to use it?

-There are 2 files included in this repo:
+There are 3 files included in this repo:
-1) Excel sheet (input data)
+1) Input Excel spreadsheet (int.xlsx)
 2) Python Code
+3) Output spreadsheet (out.xlsx)

 Enter the professors/ academians name who's details you want to get in the first column of the excel sheet.